asheratlas/atlas-realms-portfolio/README.md

 **LLM calls are bounded and purposeful.** The IntentInterpreter always runs (~2,000 tokens).
 The EnricherJS — a fallback for unrecognized anchor games — runs only when needed.
 The Formatter generates per-game blurbs via a batched LLM call at the end.
 The semantic embed call runs in a CF Worker alongside the catalog fetch — it's not an LLM call, so it adds ~100–200ms without touching the token budget.

 **5 Intent Dials convert fuzzy language to structured signals deterministically.** "Chill" → `social_temperature:low` → `ideal_interaction: Indirect`.
-Zero LLM tokens spent on this mapping. ~84% of user vocabulary maps through this dictionary without an LLM.
+Zero LLM tokens spent on this mapping.
+The large majority of common board game vocabulary maps through this dictionary without an LLM.
+Atmospheric and vibe language that doesn't map cleanly to a field is handled by the semantic search layer.
+The Enricher only fires for the residual: unknown anchor games and structural phrases that fall through both.

 **4-tier scoring signal hierarchy.** Explicit (user said it) > Dials (inferred from vibe language) > Inferred (derived from anchor games) > Tolerance (user said it's acceptable).
 Each tier has calibrated point weights — a game can't win on tolerance signals alone.